StackVista/stackstate-docs/stackpacks/integrations/wmi.md

 ### Configuration

 The WMI integration can be enabled and configured via the StackState Agent Manager.
-Opening the StackState Agent Manager can be done by, in PowerShell:
+To open the StackState Agent Manager in PowerShell:

 ```text
 PS> & 'C:\Program Files\StackState\StackState Agent\embedded\agent.exe' launch-gui